dfinity/motoko/doc/md/language-manual.md

 :::note

-`from_candid` returns `null` when the argument is a valid Candid encoding of the wrong type.
+Operation `from_candid` returns `null` when the argument is a valid Candid encoding of the wrong type.
 It traps if the blob is not a valid Candid encoding at all.

 :::

 :::note

-`to_candid` and `from_candid` are syntactic operators, not first-class functions, and must be fully applied in the syntax.
+Operations `to_candid` and `from_candid` are syntactic operators, not first-class functions, and must be fully applied in the syntax.

 :::

 :::danger

-the Candid encoding of a value as a blob is not unique and the same value may have many different Candid representations as a blob.
+The Candid encoding of a value as a blob is not unique and the same value may have many different Candid representations as a blob.
 For this reason, blobs should never be used to, for instance, compute hashes of values or determine equality, whether across compiler versions or even just different programs.

 :::